 How is goitre treated?

-Treatment for goitre depends on the cause of the goitre, how large the thyroid has grown, and the symptoms your are experiencing.
-Treatment options include:
+Treatment for goitre depends on the cause of the goitre, how large the thyroid has grown and your symptoms.

 |No treatment (also called watchful waiting)||